 The Nurse Residency Program at Williamson Medical Center is designed to support your transition as a new graduate nurse to the bedside nursing practice.
 The education and support you receive will help you continue to develop your skills while using research-based evidence linked to positive outcomes.
-The 12-month program requires a 24-month commitment from the date of program entry.

 In your first year, the program design aims for you to:

 - Build on your skills related to clinical judgment and performance.

 - Provide clinical nursing leadership at the point of care.